Nadia's got a new phone and she won't put it down for anyone. Not even Hamid.

 I am Nadia.
 You may well be Nadia.
 If not, you'll almost certainly know a Nadia.
 My story might be for them.

 This is where our story began.
-A gift my dad bought for his friend Nadia in a Hokkaido hotel back in 2017, from a very talented carver called Mr Keishi Sugimoto.
-I loved his carvings, and have one of some cats in my bedroom.
+A gift bought for my friend Nadia in a Hokkaido hotel back in 2017, from a very talented carver called Mr Keishi Sugimoto.
+My son loved his carvings, and has one in his bedroom.

 Look around you.
-If you've been looking around you for as long as my dad has, you'll have noticed that society and the way we interact with one another - or not - has changed.
+If you've been looking around you for as long as I have, you'll have noticed that society and the way we interact with one another - or not - has changed.
 Here are a few posts from social media which illustrate this.